 How the Deep State Squeezed America’s Wealth

-How the Deep State Squeezed America’s Wealth by Bill Bonner – International Man
+How the Deep State Squeezed America’s Wealth by Bill Bonner – Casey Research

+Justin’s note: For this Weekend Edition, we’re taking a break from our usual fare to share an important update on the “Deep State”—a group of shadowy government insiders that control just about every aspect of American life.

+No one knows more about this story than Doug Casey’s old friend and colleague Bill Bonner.
+Below, Bill explains how the Deep State uses its fake money system against you.

 Salvator Mundi, said to be by Leonardo da Vinci, is the world’s most expensive painting.